 Meet the Expert

-- Marisa K. Garshick, MD, FAAD is a board-certified dermatologist practicing at MDCS Dermatology in New York; she is also an assistant professor of dermatology at Cornell—New York Presbyterian Medical Center as well as a member of the American Academy of Dermatology, the American Society of Dermatologic Surgery, and the Women’s Dermatologic Society.
+- Marisa K. Garshick, MD, FAAD is a board-certified dermatologist practicing at MDCS Dermatology in New York; she is also an assistant professor of dermatology at Cornell—New York Presbyterian Medical Center.

-- Rachel Nazarian, MD, FAAD is a board-certified dermatologist practicing at Schweiger Dermatology Group in New York; she is also a faculty member at Mount Sinai Medical Center's Department of Dermatology as well as a Fellow of the American Academy of Dermatology.
+- Rachel Nazarian, MD, FAAD is a board-certified dermatologist practicing at Schweiger Dermatology Group in New York; she is also a faculty member at Mount Sinai Medical Center's Department of Dermatology.

 Wear (and Reapply) Sunscreen Religiously